We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Blue Nile’s selection of wedding rings includes more than 1,000 variations across cobalt, titanium, tungsten, and more.
 There are 14 distinct styles such as channel-set, eternity, and vintage.

-One of our favorite lines is their micro pave, half-eternity rings, like this one.
+One of my favorite lines is their micro pave, half-eternity rings, like this one.

 Whether you want your wedding ring to shine like your engagement ring, or want a simple band without sparkle, you can explore every type at Blue Nile.